AI (Artificial Intelligence)

 Large Language Models (LLMs)

-• LLMs are massive transformer networks predicting the next token in a sequence.
+• Sequence Prediction: Learning patterns to predict the next token in a sequence.

-• Mixture of Experts (MoE): Activates only a subset of network layers for each query to save compute.
+• Conditional Routing: Activates only a subset of network layers for each query rather than the whole model.

 Open Source LLM Specifications